Partner Ingenuity + Paul’s Pals Funding = Opportunities for Kids with Disabilities.

 We’ve funded pedometers, Ergotron carts and lifts, a cancer treatment room, and technology for both audiology and learning to walk.

 Courage Kenny Foundation

-To help children be fit and physically active in new ways, we’ve funded hand-accessible cycles and pediatric sport wheelchairs.
+To help children be fit and physically active in new ways, we’ve funded hand-accessible cycles, rock climbing equipment, and pediatric sport wheelchairs.

 Girl Scouts of America: Greater Minneapolis Council

 A Paul’s Pals Putt-Putt Course and picnic tables up to ADA standards help this popular club include girls with special needs.

 Paul Adelman loved this camp, and in his memory with our grant they’ve developed ramp access to the waterfront area.